Movement of Society for Peace: History of the party

 When a multi-party system was introduced in Algeria in the early 1990s, the Muslim Brotherhood formed the Movement for the Society of Peace (MSP), led by Mahfoud Nahnah until his death in 2003 (he was succeeded by present party leader Boudjerra Soltani).
-The party was initially known as the Movement for the Islamic Society, and abbreviated in Arabic as Hamas, but following legal bans on religiously founded parties, the name was changed (the abbreviation Hamas still remains in use).
+The party was initially known as the Movement for the Islamic Society, but following legal bans on religiously founded parties, the name was changed.

 A dissident wing of Brotherhood-inspired Islamists led by Abdallah Djaballah formed their own party, El Nahda, which later split to create El Islah, advocating a more hardline stand towards the government.
-(Neither is supported by the Muslim Brotherhood's international organization, which recognizes MSP/Hamas as its Algerian wing.)
+(Neither is supported by the Muslim Brotherhood's international organization, which recognizes MSP as its Algerian wing.)
 The Muslim Brotherhood in Algeria did not join the Front islamique du salut (FIS), which emerged as the leading Islamist group in the 1990 local and 1991 parliamentary elections, although the rapidly growing FIS did attract some of its supporters.

 In 1992, a military coup d'état cancelled elections which the FIS was on the verge of winning, and banned the organization.
 The Brotherhood condemned the coup, but refused to join the resulting violent uprising by FIS sympathizers and the Armed Islamic Groups (GIA) against the Algerian state and military.
 Instead, the group urged a peaceful resolution to the conflict and cooperation with the state, which for a time caused some strains with the international Muslim Brotherhood, where many sympathized with the Islamist insurgency.

-The MSP/Hamas thus remained a legal political organization, and ran in all elections organized by the state while the ex-FIS and other rebel forces urged a boycott.
+The MSP thus remained a legal political organization, and ran in all elections organized by the state while the ex-FIS and other rebel forces urged a boycott.
 In retaliation for the party's pro-government stance, several members were assassinated by extremist militants during the war.
 Since 1997, the party has been supportive of the presidencies of Liamine Zeroual and Abdelaziz Bouteflika, and has participated in government.

 In parliament and government, the party has tried to strengthen conservative and Islamic trends in state and society, e.g. in opposing secularizing changes in the Algerian Family Code.
 It has argued in favor of amnesty and reconciliation efforts towards former Islamist guerrillas, while simultaneously condemning violence and supporting the state in its confrontation with radical groups still fighting, such as al-Qaida in the Islamic Maghreb (formerly GSPC).

 Electoral participation

-In the first round of the 1991 parliamentary elections (Algeria's first multi-party elections) the MSP/Hamas gained 5,3% of the popular vote, becoming the fourth-largest party in parliament.
+In the first round of the 1991 parliamentary elections (Algeria's first multi-party elections), the MSP gained 5,3% of the popular vote, becoming the fourth-largest party in parliament.
 The movement was significantly weaker than the non-Brotherhood FIS, which became the largest party with 47%.
 The second round of elections were cancelled by a military coup in January 1992, and the FIS was banned.